Copenhagen City Map Anders Husa & Kaitlin Orr

 Flaskehalsen 22, Copenhagen, Denmark

 The founders of the popular bakeries Benji (in Nørrebro) and Alice (in Amager), teamed up to open Københavns Bageri in Carlsberg Byen.
 Inspired by Danish baking history and traditions, they serve modern versions of old-fashioned treats.
 Whether you’re craving a bit of nostalgia, or just looking for something buttery to satisfy your sweet tooth, this is one of the best bakeries in Copenhagen.
 Be sure to try a slice of the “kringle” – a layered pastry filled with almond remonce, prunes, macarons, and cardamom.
-Københavns Bageri supplies pastries to Alice and Benji, where you can find handcrafted ice cream for sale as well.
+For handcrafted ice cream, head next door to their sister shop, Aurora.
 Craving more pastries?
 Check out our Copenhagen bakery guide.

 Surt